🔼The name Asshur: Summary

 Under Tiglath-pileser I (1115-1076 BC) the empire experienced brief and extensive success, but succumbed to the invasion of the Arameans.
 In 935 BC Assyria began to reconquer its territories lost to Aram, which brought them in range of Canaan, and also created the formidable Neo-Assyrian empire that we hear so much about in the Bible.

-The foundations of the Neo-Assyrian empire were laid by king Ashurnasirpal II (884-859 BC), who built the city of Calah, which is also known as Nimrud (in the Bible personified as Nimrod), and expanded the until then marginal town of Nineveh.
+The foundations of the Neo-Assyrian empire were laid by king Ashurnasirpal II (884-859 BC), who built the city of Calah, which is also known as Nimrud (in the Bible personified as Nimrod), and expanded the (up to then marginal) town of Nineveh.

-Ashurnasirpal's son Shalmaneser II (859-824 BC) fought at the battle of Qarqar (853 BC), which entailed a clash between the Assyrian empirical army and a coalition of eleven states headed by king Hadadezer of Damascus, and which included the Arameans, Arabs and Israel under king Ahab.
+Ashurnasirpal's son Shalmaneser III (859-824 BC) fought at the battle of Qarqar (853 BC), which entailed a clash between the Assyrian imperial army and a coalition of eleven states headed by king Hadadezer of Damascus, and which included the Arameans, Arabs and Israel under king Ahab.

 The Bible omits this battle and we know about it from the Kurkh monoliths, which were found in 1861 in Iraq.
 These monoliths contain the only (possible) reference to Israel in Assyrian and Babylonian records.

 At Qarqar the progression of the Assyrian empire was checked and in the years that followed its power diminished.